elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

 Rule changes detected!
 ```

-Alternatively, use the **python -m detection_rules dev update-lock-versions --force** command to force update the version lock file without building a package.
+Alternatively, use **`python -m detection_rules dev update-lock-versions [RULE_ID ...] --force`** to update rule hashes in `version.lock.json` without bumping the stored version and without building a package.
+Pass one or more rule IDs to limit the update; omit them to refresh every production rule loaded by the current config.
+Use this after a prebuilt-rule customization: the hash changes, but the Elastic `version` should stay the same.

 ### Option 2: Defer to Elastic Security